umarhassan-mitodl/21m.380-spring-2011/content/pages/tools.md

 {{< tableclose >}}

-{{% resource_link "289bfdaf-cda1-4470-b852-f88f21b28919" "flexatone h.f.p" %}}. is the front of composer and sound designer Christopher Ariza.
+[flexatone h.f.p](http://flexatone.net/). is the front of composer and sound designer Christopher Ariza.
 This site provides free downloads of complete, un-cut, high-quality mp3 and ogg audio files of experimental concert, computer, and electro-acoustic music, as well as information about the music, music research, algorithmic music software, and on-line tools for music analysis and creation.
 Music on this site is distributed for free, without cost or registration; software on this site is either free or open source.